nualagr/the-lord-of-the-rings-game/README.md

 The project uses JQuery to simplify DOM manipulation.

 ## Testing
-Google Chrome Developer Tools were used extensively throughout the development process in order to test whether elements were responsive when viewed on mobile and tablet devices.
-When problems were encountered the Device Selector was used to target the element.
-Using the Elements Panel in Developer Tools the code in question was altered in order to achieve the desired result.
-Working code snippets were then replicated in the style.css file in Gitpod.
-Other solutions for errors were found in the Code Institute Slack channels, on Stack Overflow and on W3Schools.

 To ensure that the site contains valid HTML, the HTML code was checked by direct input using the [W3C Markup Validation Service](https://validator.w3.org/).
 The site has no errors.
 <img src="documentation/readme-images/html-validator-no-errors.png" height="auto%" width="100%" alt="HTML Validator No Errors Returned" />